One person taken to hospital, drugs seized after Gonzales Police search clandestine lab

 During their initial investigation, police said they found multiple items in plain view consistent with the manufacturing of narcotics.
 Detectives later identified a large amount of toxic chemicals and substances commonly associated with the illegal production of controlled substances.

-A certified clandestine lab removal company to safely remove the materials, police said.
+A certified clandestine lab removal company was called to safely remove the materials, police said.

 Marijuana, cocaine and meth were also seized from the home.